RMehdid/DiabeteLogisticRegression/README.md

 1. Feature Engineering: Experiment with creating new features or transforming existing ones for better model performance.
 2. Hyperparameter Tuning: Fine-tune the logistic regression model by optimizing hyperparameters.

-Feel free to contribute, raise issues, or suggest improvements!

----

-Adjust the sections and details as per your project specifics.